Over an intense four-hour period, students used their industry knowledge and our platform to build a software solution for a real-world use case.

 Luckily, the next Speed Hackathon is not too far away: the next event will happen on Friday 1 November.
 It will again take place in our Frankfurt office.

-If you’d like to be a part of it, send an email with a short introduction about yourself, your CV, as well as relevant references to: email@example.com.
+If you’d like to be a part of it and learn more about no-code, send an email with a short introduction about yourself, your CV, as well as relevant references to: email@example.com.
 The prerequisite is a successfully passed intermediate examination or first state examination (minimum score of 9).
 Programming skills, previous knowledge or access to BRYTER is not required.
 Applications must be received on or before Wednesday 30 October 2019.
 Travel costs (by arrangement) and meals will be taken care of by BRYTER.

 We’re looking forward to receiving your application!